Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

 `#!java int xsArrayGetSize(int arrayID)` is also a useful array function that returns the size of the specified array.

+### 3.9.
+Type Casting

+Type casting is when a value of one data type is "transformed" into a value of another, similar data type.
+This is like taking an object stored in one type of container and putting it into another.

+For example, When you try to store an `#!java int` in a `#!java float`, it would work without any issues.
+It is similar to storing water in a bottle and then putting the water from that bottle into a flask.
+When you try to store a `#!java float` in an `#!java int` however, the fractional part of the `#!java float` is lost!
+This is like trying to put water from a water bottle into a paper bag.
+Some of the water will leak out!

+There are two kinds of type casting:

+1. Implicit Type Casting

+    Implicit type casting is done automatically by the script (hence implicit) when you assign one type of value to another, similar data type.
+For example:
+    ```java
+    void main() {
+        int a = 5;
+        float b = 3.9;
+        bool c = true;

+        // implicit type casting:
+        int d = c; // remember, true is 1 and false is 0
+        float e = c;
+        String f = ""+c; // just String f = c; will not work

+        // when type casting a float to an int, the fractional part of the number is lost!
+        // note that it is not rounded off, 3.9 would become 3 after type casting
+        int = b;
+        // anything other than a 0 gives true for a bool
+        bool = b;
+        String = ""+b;

+        float g = a;
+        // anything other than a 0 gives true for bool
+        bool h = a;
+        String i = ""+a;
+    }
+    ```

+2. Explicit Type Casting

+    Explicit type casting is done manually by the programmer (hence explicit).
+For example:
+    ```java
+    void main() {
+        float a = 5.5;

+        float b = (int)a; // assigns 5.0 to b
+        float c = (int)22.5; // assigns 22.0 to c
+    }
+    ```

 ## 4. Rules